An LLP and its members are required to register with HM Revenue and Customs (HMRC).

 There are other consequences of leaving the EU to consider.

-The UK has also signed and ratified the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
+The UK signed and ratified the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
 The Multilateral Convention entered into force for the United Kingdom on October 1, 2018.

 In the UK there are no exchange controls.